JanBizonGD/GoAzure/README.md

 ## TODO
 - After provision : just enter variables tab in function app and change on storage accout access from all networks.
 It will help with permision problem
+- Account and password from key vault insead of `.env` file
+- Deployment not working - post is not properly structured.
+Use bash script instead.
+- Login with Go not with `az login ...`
+- Clearing function

 ## Example request
 ```